insinfo/galileo/packages/orm/galileo_migration_runner/README.md

 # migration
-A PostgreSQL database migration framework built on Angel's ORM.
+A PostgreSQL database migration framework built on Galileo's ORM.